mantidproject/mantid/docs/source/tutorials/muon_GUI_course/the_tabs_grouping.rst

 updated to include user defined detector configurations.
 From there, the new groups can be plotted as they would be for the default long, bwd and fwd groups.

-Finally, alpha can be determined for any given detector pairing (via the analysis of transverse field data) by clicking on Guess Alpha.
+Finally, :math:`{\alpha}` can be determined for any given detector pairing (via the analysis of transverse field data) by clicking on `Guess Alpha`.
 Click on a specific Group Pair name to select it.
-The alpha value column is automatically updated.
+The :math:`{\alpha}` value column is automatically updated.
 The value in the column is applied to all subsequent data reduction when asymmetry plots are desired.
 The detector calibration factor, :math:`{\alpha}` is described in more detail in :ref:`basics_of_data_reductions`.